 A 303 response indicates that a controller resource has finished its work, but instead of sending a potentially unwanted response body, it sends the client the URI of a response resource.
-This can be the URI of a temporary status message, or the URI to some already existing, more permanent, resource.
+The response can be the URI of the temporary status message, or the URI to some already existing, more permanent, resource.

 Generally speaking, the 303 status code allows a REST API to send a reference to a resource without forcing the client to download its state.
 Instead, the client may send a GET request to the value of the Location header.

 The 303 response MUST NOT be cached, but the response to the second (redirected) request might be cacheable.

 This status code is similar to 204 (“No Content”) in that the response body must be empty.
 The critical distinction is that 204 is used when there is nothing to send in the body, whereas 304 is used when the resource has not been modified since the version specified by the request headers If-Modified-Since or If-None-Match.

 In such a case, there is no need to retransmit the resource since the client still has a previously-downloaded copy.

 Using this saves bandwidth and reprocessing on both the server and client, as only the header data must be sent and received in comparison to the entirety of the page being re-processed by the server, then sent again using more bandwidth of the server and client.

 A 307 response indicates that the REST API is not going to process the client’s request.
 Instead, the client should resubmit the request to the URI specified by the response message’s Location header.
 However, future requests should still use the original URI.

 A REST API can use this status code to assign a temporary URI to the client’s requested resource.
 For example, a 307 response can be used to shift a client request over to another host.

 The temporary URI SHOULD be given by the Location field in the response.
 Unless the request method was HEAD, the entity of the response SHOULD contain a short hypertext note with a hyperlink to the new URI(s).
 If the 307 status code is received in response to a request other than